jma104/hada-p1/hada-p1/readme.md

 P3.
 	The revert command makes the inverse changes of the commit specified.
 Then you have to commit those changes.
 	The reset command, in contrast, rolls back the changes made after the commit specified and makes as if they had not been made: the commits do not appear in the log.
+P4.
+	The merge command creates a new commit which merges the changes of the branches.
+	The rebase command applies to the master the changes done to the other branch as if they were done in the master.